pinot-contrib/pinot-docs/operators/operating-pinot/pinot-managed-offline-flows.md

 **Issue**: [https://github.com/apache/pinot/issues/5753](https://github.com/apache/pinot/issues/5753)
 {% endhint %}

 The Pinot managed offline flows feature allows a user to **simply set up a REALTIME table, and let Pinot manage populating the OFFLINE table**.
-For complete motivation and reasoning, please refer to the design doc above.
+For complete motivation and reasoning, refer to the design doc above.

 ### When to use